Quantum cluster characters of Hall algebras revisited: Preliminaries

-and it also induces a bilinear form on the Grothendieck group of $C_2(\P)$, where we use the same notation as the Euler form of $\A$, since this should not cause confusion by the context.
+It induces a bilinear form on the Grothendieck group of $C_2(\P)$.
+We use the same notation as the Euler form of $\A$, since this should not cause confusion by the context.
 By \cite[Lemma 2.9]{DXZ}, for any $M_\bullet,N_\bullet\in C_2(\P)$,